fluxninja/aperture/docs/content/concepts/flow-control/components/rate-limiter.md

 ## Distributed Counters {#distributed-counters}

 For each configured [_Rate Limiter Component_][reference], every matching Aperture Agent instantiates a copy of the _Rate Limiter_.
-Although each agent has its own copy of the component, they all share counters through a distributed counter system.
+Although each Agent has its own copy of the component, they all share counters through a distributed counter system.
 This means that they work together as a single _Rate Limiter_, providing seamless coordination and control across agents.
 The distributed